 The town’s most famous resident is a bottle nose dolphin named Fungi who made Dingle harbour his home in 1983.
 The terrain of the The Dingle Way is greatly varied from rural roads to coastal paths and low level mountain trails, accessible to all levels of fitness but, with a little tweaking (shortening the walking distance some days) it could be perfect for families also.
 From Tralee to Dingle, you will be following the trail known as the Kerry Camino, enjoying fantastic views of the ocean and Inch Strand home to one of our favourite beaches.

 The route passes through Gaeltacht areas (Irish-Speaking region), making it a wonderful place to discover authentic Irish culture, music and entertainment.
 From Dingle you can then continue along The Dingle Way, hiking one of Ireland’s most scenic regions: the Dingle Peninsula.
+This route has many 5 star reviews.

 Home to stunning landscapes, The Dingle Way is also full of important cultural and historic sights from Celtic Ogham stones to Fahan Beehive huts, ring forts and dolmens, standing stones, holy wells… Another place you shouldn’t miss is the village of Annascaul, birthplace of famous Antarctic explorer Tom Crean (1877-1938).
 You can learn more about the Dingle Way route in our blog.